Betchip/Betchip/doc/build-osx.md

 Build Betchip Core
 ------------------------

-1. Clone the betchip source code and cd into `betchip`
+1. Clone the Betchip Core source code and cd into `betchip`

         git clone https://github.com/betchip/betchip
         cd betchip

-2. Build betchip-core:
+2. Build Betchip Core:

-    Configure and build the headless betchip binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Betchip Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.